by Anne Leonard

 A prince with a quest.
 A commoner with mysterious powers.
 And dragons that demand to be freed—at any cost.
 Prince Corin has been chosen to free the dragons from their bondage to the Empire, but dragons aren’t big on directions.
 They have given him some of their power, but none of their knowledge.
 No one, not the dragons nor their riders, is even sure what keeps the dragons in the Empire’s control.
 Tam, sensible daughter of a well-respected doctor, had no idea before she arrived in the capital that she is a Seer, gifted with visions.
 When the two run into each other (quite literally) in the library, sparks fly and Corin impulsively asks Tam to dinner.
 But it’s not all happily ever after.
 Never mind that the prince isn’t allowed to marry a commoner: war is coming to Caithen.
 Torn between Corin’s quest to free the dragons and his duty to his country, the lovers must both figure out how to master their powers in order to save Caithen.
 With a little help from a village of secret wizards and a rogue dragonrider, they just might pull it off

 Moth and Spark by Anne Leonard was a delightful romantic fantasy with Dragons, Kings, and Wizards.
 Leonard gave us the details one expects in high fantasy, without the three hundred characters.
-This was a mid to light fantasy that I didn’t want to end.
+This was mid to light fantasy that I didn’t want to end.
 The author’s writing has been influenced by Austen, and I felt it humming through her prose and attention to detail.
-Mini review: Dragons, lore, romance, magic and wizards this tale held me captive from page one.
+Mini-review: Dragons, lore, romance, magic, and wizards this tale held me captive from page one.

-Fans of Austen, Outlander and romantic fantasy will find magic within the pages of Moth and Spark.
-Oh and there are Dragons!
+Fans of Austen, Outlander, and romantic fantasy will find the magic within the pages of Moth and Spark.
+Oh, and there are Dragons!
 I want more, plain and simple and look forward to Anne Leonard’s next novel.